 How the New Testament Canon was Formed

 The most commonly asked question directed at me when I speak on university campuses or in churches is, "How was the New Testament formed?"
-Because the church has always believed that the documents found in the NT are "inspired" writings and the most important source documents for the life, death, and resurrection of Jesus Christ (and Christian doctrine), this is not only a good question, but a critical one.
+Because the church has always believed that the documents found in the Bible are "inspired" writings and the most important source documents for the life, death, and resurrection of Jesus Christ (and Christian doctrine), this is not only a good question, but a critical one.

 My initial understanding of this issue took place around 30 years ago when I took a New Testament survey course as a freshman in college.
 Our text was Merrill Tenney's New Testament Survey (Eerdmans 1961).
 In this text Tenney presents the following criteria to have been observed by the early church in the formation of the canon: